Soil

 1/3 Organic Raised Bed & Potting Mix

-If this soil mix is not available to you, you can use this chart to help you create your own soil blend.
-Start with an organic garden soil that has been amended with worm castings, bat guano, bone meal, fish emulsion, oyster shells or other quality amendments.
+If you do not want to use that soil mix, use this chart to create a soil blend.
+Start with an organic garden soil that has been amended with worm castings, bat guano, bone meal, fish emulsion, oyster shells, or other quality amendments.

-Then pick one item from each column to add to your soil blend.
-You can opt to use just organic garden soil, but depending on your rain and the vegetables you want to grow, it may not be as suitable.
+Then pick one item from each column to add to the soil blend.
+You can opt to use just organic garden soil, but depending on your climate and the vegetables you want to grow, it may not be as suitable.

 We also recommend adding an organic 10/10/10 fertilizer to your soil blend.
 The numbers on a fertilizer bag represent the percentage of three key nutrients: Nitrogen (N), Phosphorus (P), and Potassium (K), in that order.